adishatic/sqm-mc-woocommerce/README.txt

 - WooCommerce customers who haven't signed up for marketing emails will appear in the **Transactional** portion of your audience, and cannot be exported.

 ###Getting Started
-You’ll need to do a few things to connect your WooCommerce store to Squalomail.
+You’ll need to do a few things to connect your WooCommerce store to SqualoMail.
 - Download the plugin.
 - Install the plugin on your WordPress Admin site.
-- Connect securely to your Squalomail account via secure OAuth pop-up window.
+- Connect securely to your SqualoMail account via secure OAuth pop-up window.
 - Configure your Audience settings to complete the data sync process.
 - If you have more advanced configuration needs, please refer to our [GitHub wiki](https://github.com/mailchimp/mc-woocommerce/wiki)